puppetlabs/puppet-docs/source/puppet/3.7/reference/future_parameter_types.markdown

 * **Collection** types specify arrays and hashes.
 * **Abstract** types are defined in terms of scalar and/or collection types, but add an additional level of flexibility.

 Most types accept one or more **parameters** which follow the type name in a comma-separated list wrapped in angle brackets.
 For example, the `Integer` type takes up to two parameters --- minimum and maximum value --- so `Integer[0, 10]` means "an integer from 0 to 10."
 Parameters are usually optional, but a few types require them.
+(The only situation where you can leave out required parameters is if you're referring to the type itself; that is, `Type[Variant]` is legal, even though `Variant` has required parameters.)

 ## Scalar Types